mlml/autovot/README.md

 **Note:** This tutorial does not include this component, but the following section will provide an example of how it can be used with your data.
 Example arguments include:

 * `checkPerformanceTgList.txt:` the list of TextGrids that would contain an additional tier with manual VOT measurements.
-This should be located in `config/`.
+For example, if you were testing over voiced stops, it would be `config/voicedTestTgList.txt`.
 * `ManualVot:` the name of the tier containing manual VOT measurements
 * `checkPerformance.csv:` the output CSV file to be generated